Shettima: Nigerian Journalists Are Democracy’s Shield Against Authoritarian Threats

 Deji Elumoye in Abuja

-Vice-President Kashim Shettima on Tuesday described Nigerian journalists as the nation’s primary defence against authoritarian rule, adding that press freedom remains a non-negotiable pillar of President Bola Tinubu’s government.
+Vice President Kashim Shettima on Tuesday described Nigerian journalists as the nation’s primary defence against authoritarian rule, assuring that press freedom remains a non-negotiable pillar of President Bola Tinubu’s government.

 He specifically said journalists have played a stabilising role during moments of national tension by correcting misinformation and holding power to account.